BICENTENNIAL TRIBUTE

 F: Yes my Lord

-B: We have travelled far together haven't we?
+B: We have travelled far together have we not?

 F: Yes my Lord